-3 C

 Remember, these traditions can vary between restaurants and regions.
 Many establishments offer a “dagens lunch” (lunch of the day) menu that changes daily, providing a mix of traditional and modern Swedish cuisine.

-Exploring these weekly specials is an excellent way for visitors to immerse themselves in Swedish lunch traditions and enjoy authentic local flavors at reasonable prices.
+In essence, exploring these weekly specials is an excellent way for visitors to immerse themselves in Swedish lunch traditions and enjoy authentic local flavors at reasonable prices.

 Swedish Fika: Enjoying its cultural significance